maliksyria/Semantic_Segmentation_UAVid/README.md

 --split-size-h 1024 --split-size-w 1024 \
 --stride-h 1024 --stride-w 1024
 ```
+- ```uavid``` dataset folder supposed to be inside the repo. folder.
-Please do so for both train and val sets.
+- Please do so for both train and val sets.
+Please be patient, this process takes time.

 ## Training
 For training, you only need to adjust your config file and pass it to train file

 ```-c``` the path of the config, use different **config** to train different models.

+P.S. : Please login into your WandB account to log results.
 ```
 python3 train.py -c config_file
 ```